-All interested parties are encouraged to review the information send comments to Carlos Gonzalez, Public Involvement Administrator, [atmailto:cgonzalez@hrpdvca.gov](mailto:cgonzalez@hrpdvca.gov) or by mail to 723 Woodlake Drive, Chesapeake, Virginia 23320.
-The deadline for comments on these draft project lists is April 21, 2010.
+All interested parties are encouraged to review the information and send comments to Kendall Miller, HRTPO Public Involvement/Community Outreach Administrator, at kmiller@hrpdcva.gov or by mail to 723 Woodlake Drive, Chesapeake, Virginia 23320.
+The deadline for comments on this draft is December 20, 2010.